thanos/ex_utcp/README.md

 * Connection pooling and lifecycle management
 * Test configuration with integration test exclusion by default
 * Advanced Search: Multiple algorithms with fuzzy matching and semantic search
+* Monitoring and Metrics: Telemetry, PromEx, health checks, and performance monitoring
-* Comprehensive test suite with 434+ tests
+* Comprehensive test suite with 467+ tests

 ## Installation